stormofe/TestWork32/README.md

 ## 🚀 Features

-- 🔍 City weather search with autocomplete
+- 🔍 City weather search with autocomplete and debounced API requests
 - 🌤️ Current weather: temperature, “feels like,” wind, description
 - 📅 5‑day forecast with a temperature chart
 - ⭐ Saving favorite cities (locally, with persistence)